[ ../ ]

 PVE::AbstractConfig

-Your new module may have a package called PVE::Config
+Your new module may have a package called PVE::COMPONENT::Config

 (or something like that).
 There are some method that you may implement: